centau/vide/docs/tut/crash-course/11-dynamic-scopes.md

 resulting from source updates.
 Vide provides functions to help you do this, known as *dynamic scope* functions.

-These functions create and destroy components for you in response to source updates.
+These functions create and destroy scopes for you in response to source updates.
 They return a source containing the created component.
 This source can be parented as a child which will update the shown children whenever the source updates.